Kampot province

-Kampot Province had a population of 627,884 in 2010 and consist of eight districts divided into 92 communes with a total of 477 villages.
-Touk Meas City is located in the province.
+Kampot Province had a population of 627,884 in 2010 and consists of eight districts divided into 92 communes with a total of 477 villages.
+Kampot is located in the province.

 History

 In the 19th century, during the French Indochina period, Kampot became a regional administrative center with the status of a state border district as a result of the delimitation of the Kingdom of Cambodia.
 The Circonscription Résidentielle de Kampot contained the arrondissements of Kampot, Kompong-Som, Trang and Kong-Pisey.

 In 1889, French colonial census reports a multi-ethnic community: Kampot town consisted of "Cambodian Kampot" on the Prek-Kampot River and "Chinese Kampot" on the right riverbank of the west branch of the Prek-Thom River.
 Nearby was also a Vietnamese village, called Tien-Thanh and another Vietnamese village on Traeuy Koh Island.
 A Malay also existed on Traeuy Koh Island.
 Additional villages of mixed ethnicity are listed.